Forged in Conflict: The Distinct Warrior Skillsets of the Ancient World

 The Roman Legion: Engineering and Adaptability

-While not part of the original article, the Roman legionary represents perhaps the most complete warrior skillset of the ancient world, integrating discipline, engineering, and tactical flexibility in ways that allowed Rome to dominate the Mediterranean for centuries.
+While often contrasted with the Spartans and Vikings, the Roman legionary represents perhaps the most complete warrior skillset of the ancient world, integrating discipline, engineering, and tactical flexibility in ways that allowed Rome to dominate the Mediterranean for centuries.
 The Roman military system was characterized by its ability to adapt and standardize, creating soldiers who could fight in any terrain against any enemy.

 The Legionary's Training and Equipment